zackiles/elasticsearch-odm/README.md

 ***Like Mongoose but for Elasticsearch.*** Define models, preform CRUD operations, and build advanced search queries.
 Most commands and functionality that exist in Mongoose exist in this package.
 All asynchronous functions use Bluebird Promises instead of callbacks.

 This is currently the *only* ODM/ORM library that exists for Elasticsearch on Nodejs.
 [Waterline](https://github.com/balderdashy/waterline) has a [plugin](https://github.com/UsabilityDynamics/node-waterline-elasticsearch) for Elasticsearch but it is incomplete and doesn't exactly harness it's searching power.
+[Loopback](https://github.com/strongloop/loopback) also has a storage [plugin](https://github.com/drakerian/loopback-connector-elastic-search), but it also doesn't focus on important parts of Elasticsearch, like mappings and efficient queries.
+This library automatically handles merging and updating Elasticsearch mappings based on your schema definition.

 ### Use Case
 - You need an easy and lightweight abstraction for working with elasticsearch.